zhtw12345/twitter-to-rss/README.md

     npm start

 This will start the converter, on [http://127.0.0.1:16144/](http://127.0.0.1:16144/) by default.
 You can add this address to your RSS feed reader and start reading.
-Mind you, display is optimized to Thunderbird and might be suboptimal for other feed readers.
+Mind you, display is optimized for Thunderbird and might be suboptimal for other feed readers.

 Known issues
 ------------